Michael Skibbe: 2021–2025: Sanfrecce Hiroshima

 On 25 November 2021 he was appointed as manager of Sanfrecce Hiroshima.
 In 2022, he led the club to a 3rd place finish in the J1 League, a runner-up spot in the Emperor's Cup, and a J.League Cup title for the first time in club history.
-Skibbe was subsequently selected for the 2022 J.League Manager of the Year award.
+Skibbe was subsequently selected for the 2022 J.League Manager of the Year and 2024 J.League Manager of the Year award.

+2026–Present: Vissel Kobe

+In 2026, Skibbe led Vissel Kobe to the J1 100 Year Vision League title in his first season with the club.